Full Demo

 qrbox Integer, Example = 250

-Use this property to limit the region of the viewfinder you want to use for scanning.
-The rest of the viewfinder would be shaded.
-For example by passing config { qrbox : 250 }.
+Limit the region of the viewfinder used for scanning.
+The rest of the viewfinder will be shaded.

 Is this supported on smartphones?

-Yes! the solution is based on vanilla HTML5 and javascript.
-This should work on any HTML5 supported browser.
+Yes!
+The solution is based on vanilla HTML5 and JavaScript.
+It works on any HTML5 supported browser, including modern iOS and Android browsers.

 Full example on how to use this?

-Check source code of this page or checkout this gist where I have copied js code.
+Check the source code of this page or checkout this gist where the JS code is copied.

-I copied the demo code it's not working for me?
+I copied the demo code but it's not working?

 Few identified reasons so far:

-1. Camera access only work for https and not http except for localhost or local server.
+1. Camera access only works for https and not http (except for localhost or local server).

-Apart from the documentation on the github project, following blog article may be helpful.
+Apart from the documentation on the GitHub project, the following articles are very helpful for advanced integration:

 Comments